Tuhafeni-Jason/DSA-Assignment/README.md

     Search, Delete, Update: O(n) – A linear search is performed to find a contact.
     Sort: O(n log n) – Sorting uses Java's built-in sorting algorithm.

+How to Run the application

+    Clone the repository to your local machine

+    Open the project in an IDE.

+    Run the PhonebookApp.java file to start the application.

 Group Members

     Jason Kashimbode - 224012320